22 Brown Types of Caterpillars

 They will extend their body and curve their head to show their large, eye-like spots.
 This can intimidate predators into thinking that they are facing a larger animal.

 The Pandora Sphinx Moth Caterpillar also has an unusual feeding pattern.
-They feed on many plants but prefer vines such as grape, honeysuckle, and Virginia creeper.
+Although it feeds on many plants, it prefers vines such as grape, honeysuckle, and Virginia creeper.

 As they feed, they can often be seen lying across a leaf, seemingly relaxed and carefree.
 When it is time to pupate, they burrow underground and form a cocoon.